What is the Difference Between Hypermarket, Supermarket and Departmental Store?

 Hypermarkets usually have everything a customer needs for daily use, including groceries and even toys, furniture, and electronics for consumers to get everything under one roof.

-Hypermarkets are so common today that you can find many of them in both urban and rural places across a country.
+Hypermarkets are so common today that you can find many of them in both urban and rural places across the country.
 Some Hypermarkets are so large that they even house restaurants, Cafes, and beauty parlors with the convenience of shopping around all under one roof.

 A departmental store is a big retail store that sells goods of many varieties belonging to different departments.
 In contrast, a Supermarket is a big self-service retail market that generally sells foods and household items.
 Although Supermarkets are big stores, they are usually smaller than Departmental stores.